 Our menu is designed with small portions, so you don't leave feeling crazy full, but you get to try a bunch of new foods.
 It's more of an experience as opposed to just coming, eating and leaving.
 You get more involved with the meal.

 When we construct a dish, we use ingredients like vegetables and proteins to base the dish off of.
-The spices and seasonings then come in to complement the flavors that we choose.
+The spices and seasonings then come in to compliment the flavors that we choose.

-For example, we might do a dish where it's a duo of protein, where one component is braised and the other is sous vide.
+For example, we might do a dish were it's a duo of protein, where one component is braised and the other is sous vide.

 The main challenge is being able to stagger the flavor.
-You can eat a dish and it can taste amazing but if the dish that follows on the tasting menu has more subtle flavors or kills your palate with richness, it disrupts the entire experience.
+You can eat a dish and it can taste amazing, but if the dish that follows on the tasting menu has more subtle flavors or kills you palate with richness, it disrupts the entire experience.
 The flavors need to evolve, and become stronger, as you go.

 Another challenge is trying to develop menu items based on the seasonality of the vegetables we choose.
 One week we can use an ingredient and it'll be amazing then the next week, it might not be.

-How do you transition your tasting menus to reflect seasonality?
+6. How do you transistion your tasting menus to reflect seasonality?
 For example, fall/winter vs. spring/summer.

 Once spring and summer hit, we have fresh, light flavors while using the ingredients available.
 We tend to do less cooking of ingredients, keeping them raw to maximize on their freshness.

-Which new flavors and ingredients can we expect to see making their way to the centre-of-the-plate this spring?
+7. Which new flavors and ingredients can we expect to see making their way to the center-of-the-plate this spring?

 I'm a big fan of peas so they'll definitely be used when spring comes around.
 In the summertime, mushrooms are my favorite ingredient, they add so much flavor to dishes so you'll be seeing them make an appearance.